LakshayDahiya77/FusionSR/README.md

 | SwinIR-M (Baseline) | Set14 | 28.08 | 0.7701 |
 | **FusionSR (v5)** | **Set14** | **XX.XX** | **.XXXX** |

-*(Note: Benchmarks are placeholders to be filled in after the final fine-tuning run.)*

 ## Getting Started

 ### Prerequisites